 14. Start the Windows 11 VM.
 Verify at least one IP is showing in the Proxmox console.

-17. You may want to disable local account password expiration, as RDP will fail when your password expires with no way to reset.
+17. You will want to disable local account password expiration, as RDP will fail when your password expires with no way to reset.
 You’d need to re-enable the Proxmox console to reset your password (see later in this post for a how to).
+Open an elevated PowerShell command prompt and enter:

 Windows 11 vGPU Configuration